WCPE: Simulcasts and translators

+WCPE is simulcast full-time over full-power satellite stations WZPE and WURI.
 WZPE is owned by the Educational Information Corporation, while WURI is owned by the University of North Carolina at Chapel Hill and leased to WCPE.

+The following low-power translators rebroadcast WCPE:

 In 2016, WCPE's programming in Buxton moved from high-power WBUX (90.5 FM) to W216BE (now W219DW).
 Both facilities are owned by WUNC, which WBUX now retransmits.